strategineer/personal-website/content/books/2024-04-11/index.md

 The issue is that this narrative voice bleeds into every other character's POV.

-For example, in this excerpt, Nine Hibiscus has just been informed by a subordinate that the alien's planet has been found. " **“If we can get there without them seeing us," Nine Hibiscus said.
+For example, in this excerpt, Nine Hibiscus has just been informed by a subordinate that the alien's planet has been found.

+**"If we can get there
+without them seeing us," Nine Hibiscus said.
 The scatterbombs would do exactly what Eighteen Chisel was imagining.
 They would, yes, blow anyone out of their sky.
 And then they'd poison that sky, and the planets below it.
 The scatterbombs